-We assist closely held corporations, and their shareholders, so as to craft strategic succession plans that minimize tax liability, when share transfers occur through operation of law, offering solutions such as buy-sell agreements.
+We assist closely held corporations and their shareholders in crafting strategic succession plans that minimize tax liability in the event of share transfers that occur through operation of law.

 - Corporate Tax Planning

-We work closely with M&R’s Corporate and Securities lawyers in planning and negotiating taxable and tax-free acquisitions, mergers, restructurings, dispositions, spin-offs and joint ventures.
+Our tax practitioners work closely with M&R’s corporate and securities lawyers to plan and negotiate taxable and tax-free acquisitions, mergers, restructurings, dispositions, spin-offs and joint ventures.

 - Executive Compensation Planning

 The firm’s tax and employment lawyers collaborate to structure comprehensive compensation and deferred compensation agreements.

 M&R boasts a particular expertise in structuring inbound deals for international clients seeking to do business in the U.S., as well as outbound deals for domestic clients interested in establishing businesses abroad.
 Each case requires our nuanced understanding of applicable tax law to ensure an optimal return on investment.

 - Like-Kind Exchanges